An Operator Learning Framework for Spatiotemporal Super-resolution of Scientific Simulations: Super-resolution as an Operator Learning Problem

 In our framework, the branch and sensor networks can be based on any existing super-resolution or computer vision algorithm, and the trunk network is a multilayer perceptron.
 The sensor network allows to learn and predict from low-resolution data without requiring the input sensor locations~$x$ to be fixed, while the trunk network allows for mesh-free prediction.
 Note that MeshFreeFlowNet~\cite{MeshFreeFlowNet} is a special case of a slightly modified version of our approach without sensor network, where the input $u_{LR}$ is encoded into a latent vector which is stacked with the prediction location $y$ before going through a multilayer perceptron to produce the solution model prediction at $y$.

-In summary, we combine the use of sensor and trunk subnetworks to propose an operator learning framework capable of removing constraints on the sensor and prediction locations, which allows to consider problems that most other existing super-resolution approaches cannot address well.
+In summary, we combine the use of sensor and trunk networks to propose an operator learning framework without constraints on the sensor and prediction locations, which allows to consider problems that vanilla DeepONet and most existing super-resolution approaches cannot address well.